rmunro/disaster_response_messages/README.md

 }
 ```

-See below for other early papers about this dataset that should be referenced for certain use cases.
+I responded to these events as a disaster responder and for Haiti and Pakistan, I also looked at applying NLP to the datasets to understand how we could improve future disaster response efforts.
+This became part of my PhD thesis, which should be cited when using this dataset.
+See below for other early papers about this dataset that can be referenced for certain use cases.

 ## Categories